BrantKndy/myFasterRCNN/README.md

 # myFasterRCNN
-FastRCNN with ResNet by torch
+FastRCNN with ResNet by Pytorch